petersonR/fastTS/cran-comments.md

 ## fastTS 0.1.2 release summary

-This is a renaming and otherwise minor update to the existing srlTS R package.
+This is a re-naming and otherwise minor update to the existing srlTS R package.

 We are seeking to rename because: 1) srlTS is too specific as our package can implement the sparsity-ranked MCP and SCAD methods in addition